Quantitative EEG (qEEG)

 How important is the database?

 There are major differences in the various normative databases that exist.
 You can choose from SKIL, NX-Link, Neuro-rep, and others.
 Each has it’s pros and cons.
 There is no perfect database.
-Ultimately, it may be more important to find a consultant and let him or her help you choose between approaches.
-This is very difficult to sort through without experienced help.
+Ultimately, it may be more important to find a consultant and let him or her help you choose.

 Are there good courses available for learning the qEEG?